Discover it Secured review: Is it a good credit card?

 Wise is also overseen by regulatory bodies in a range of other countries.
 As a digital company, Wise has been built with security in mind and operates a selection of industry standard manual and automatic security measures.

-Traditional banks are overseen and regulated by local, regional and global bodies.
+Banks and credit unions are overseen and regulated by local, regional and global bodies.
 Because banks offer additional services compared to Wise — such as credit and loans — they may be subject to additional regulation and licensing requirements.

 Wise personal customers can open an account for free, with no monthly fee to pay.
-There’s a low, one time fee to get a linked Wise card, with transparent transaction fees after that for any services used³.
+There’s a low, one time fee to get a linked Wise card, with transparent transaction fees after that for any services used*.

-Wise is a specialist in international services and currency conversion, and offers the mid-market exchange rate whenever you need to switch from one currency to another.
+Wise is a specialist in international services and currency conversion, and offers the mid-market exchange rate when you need to switch from one currency to another.
 This drives down the cost of sending, receiving and spending foreign currencies.

 Banks have a pretty varied approach to pricing, depending on the account type you open.
 Some use ongoing maintenance charges which you’ll pay even if you don’t transact much.
 Transaction fees usually also apply, plus some extra costs when you’re dealing in foreign currencies.

 Wise offers accounts to personal and business customers.
-Wise Accounts but can be used for many regular day to day transactions like spending with your Wise card, sending payments at home and abroad, or receiving money from others.
+Wise Accounts can be used for many regular day to day transactions like spending with your Wise card, sending payments at home and abroad, or receiving money from others.

-Traditional banks have a broader range of account options compared to Wise, with accounts designed for saving and investments, plus credit, loan and overdraft products.
+Banks have a broader range of account options compared to Wise, with accounts designed for saving and investments, plus credit, loan and overdraft products.

 On the other hand, banks may offer a bigger selection of services around credit — including credit cards, mortgages and loans — these are not available through Wise.